sfortis/spotgpt/README.md

 This code is a Python script that generates music recommendations based on a given prompt using OpenAI's GPT-3.5 language model.
 It then searches for these recommended tracks on Spotify and creates a playlist with the matching tracks.
 The code uses the Spotipy library for interacting with the Spotify Web API and the OpenAI library for generating recommendations.
-The Spotify playlist is either created or retrieved if it already exists.

 # Libraries used:

     openai (OpenAI's Python library for API interactions)